-The 2020 Positive Peace Report (PPR) has shown a slow and steady deterioration in US Positive Peace rates since 2009, particularly from 2015 onwards.
+The 2020 Positive Peace Report (PPR) has shown a slow and steady deterioration in US Positive Peace rates since 2009.
+This is particularly the case from 2015 onwards.

 The report suggests that the data reflects the widening gap between political and social groups and the radicalisation of views.
 These deepening divides are connected in part to the country’s changing landscape of information, media and politics.

-What follows is a breakdown of the three indicators showing the most extreme deteriorations that have substantially affected the country’s worsening Positive Peace score.
+What follows is a breakdown of the three indicators showing the most extreme deteriorations.
+Furthermore, we address how they have substantially affected the country’s worsening Positive Peace score.

 The Quality of Information Indicator is “measured by Government dissemination of false information domestically: How often governments disseminate false or misleading information.”

-The 2020 Positive Peace Report found that this indicator deteriorated most substantially compared to the other indicators, showing an extreme 100 per cent deterioration from 2009 to 2019.
+The 2020 Positive Peace Report found that this indicator deteriorated most substantially compared to the other indicators.
+It showed the most extreme decline with a 100 per cent deterioration from 2009 to 2019.

-Several academic studies finds that the quality of information spread through social media can contribute to societal division and polarisation, by spreading misinformation that drive users towards increasingly extreme content, potentially leading to online radicalisation.
+Several academic studies finds that the quality of information spread through social media can contribute to societal division and polarisation.
+Spreading misinformation can drive users towards increasingly extreme content, potentially leading to online radicalisation.

 The group grievances indicator is defined by IEP as “the extent and severity of grievances between groups in society, including religious, ethnic, sectarian and political discrimination and division.”

-This indicator underwent the third largest deterioration compared to all pillars, measuring a deterioration of a little more than 60 per cent from 2009.
+This indicator underwent the third largest deterioration compared to all pillars with a decline of over 60 per cent from 2009.

-Particularly during the 2016 election cycle, social media users were found to hold highly negative views of the opposing party and its members, finding little common ground with those they agree with politically.
+Particularly during the 2016 election cycle, social media users were found to hold highly negative views of the opposing party and its members.
+Furthermore, they found little common ground with those they agree with politically.

-The Washington Post reports that anger and the building of partisan antipathy has become a primary tool for motivating US voters, sustaining this partisan polarisation and contributing to factional division.
+The New York Times reports that anger and the building of partisan antipathy has become a primary tool for motivating US voters.
+Apathy sustains this partisan polarisation and contributes to factional division.

-It has also been found that the deepening factional divide between the Left and Right pose a challenge to democracy through, among other things, increased disagreements and unwillingness to compromise on legislation.
+The deepening factional divide between the Left and Right pose a challenge to democracy.
+Increased disagreements and unwillingness to compromise on legislation are among the challenges.

-For 34 days, from December 22, 2018 until January 25, 2019, the United States Federal Government saw the longest government shutdown in history.
-The shutdown occurred when former President Trump could not agree on an appropriations bill to fund a border wall against Mexico.
-These once rare government shutdowns have reportedly become more frequent than ever, with many looking to the increased polarisation and factional elite division.
+For 34 days, from December 22, 2018 until January 25, 2019, the US Federal Government saw the longest government shutdown in history.
+The shutdown occurred when former President Trump could not agree on a bill to fund the border wall.